alexcoy06/snake-retro/README.md

 ## Improvements

-- For those those that are avid gamers such as myself I add the option to use W, A, S, D
+- Added the option to use W, A, S, D keys for controls, catering to avid gamers.
-- I implemented Collision detection for the snake crossing over itself
+- Implemented collision detection to manage the snake crossing over itself.
-  - Part of that  prompted me to create logic so that if you're going in One Direction you can't immediately go in the opposite
+  - Developed logic to prevent immediate reversal of direction for smoother gameplay.